sophongo/sophdoc/docs/en/docs/admin/ghippo/best-practice/oem/oem-in.md

 Date: 2024-08-15
 ---

-# Integrating Customer Systems into DCE 5.0 (OEM IN)
+# Integrating Customer Systems into AI platform (OEM IN)

-OEM IN refers to the partner's platform being embedded as a submodule in DCE 5.0, appearing in the primary navigation bar of DCE 5.0.
-Users can log in and manage it uniformly through DCE 5.0.
+OEM IN refers to the partner's platform being embedded as a submodule in AI platform, appearing in the primary navigation bar of AI platform.
+Users can log in and manage it uniformly through AI platform.
 The implementation of OEM IN is divided into 5 steps:

 1. [Unify Domain](#unify-domain-name-and-port)